T

 neighborhood

-• Explore the inner and outer circles for a variety of shops and eateries.
+• Explore the inner and outer circles for different shopping experiences.

 4. Evening